DurgeshTamhane/DurgeshTamhane.github.io/_publications/2022-08-01_jconbuildmat.md

 ---

-![EMI monitoring of sacrificial anode](/files/publications/images/cons_build2022.jpg) Sacrificial anodes have been commonly used as a convenient and an affordable method to protect steel rebars embedded in reinforced concrete structures from corrosion, thereby extending their remaining service life.
-While the electro-mechanical impedance (EMI) technique has been established to be an effective technique for monitoring of concrete properties and corrosion, the effectiveness of this technique when applied to estimating state-of-health of sacrificial anodes embedded in concrete has not yet been investigated.
-In this work, we study the performance of EMI-based monitoring of incipient corrosion of sacrificial anodes embedded in conductive mortar and reinforced concrete.
-Through impressed current based accelerated corrosion experiments, we demonstrate that the root mean square deviation (RMSD) of the conductance spectra of lead zirconate titanate (PZT) transducer fitted to a sacrificial anode provides high sensitivity as a performance metric to analyze change in state-of-health of the anode.
-Further, analytical and FE models are developed for validating the experimental results obtained using impressed current based accelerated corrosion setup.
-It is found that the RMSD varies non-linearly with increasing time of application of impressed current, that can be explained adequately by the delamination dynamics of corrosion by-products and damping captured by the models.
-The primary advantage of this technique over conventional methods is that the degradation of the sacrificial anode in the concrete structure can be non-destructively and deterministically assessed in real time.
+![EMI monitoring of sacrificial anode](/files/publications/images/cons_build2022.jpg)

+Sacrificial anodes have long been employed as a convenient and affordable method to protect reinforcing steel against corrosion in concrete structures.
+However, their own degradation is rarely assessed in situ.
+This paper investigates the feasibility of using electro-mechanical impedance (EMI) sensing with PZT transducers bonded to sacrificial anodes to track their health inside conductive mortar and reinforced concrete.

+Accelerated corrosion experiments under impressed current demonstrate that the root mean square deviation (RMSD) of conductance spectra provides a highly sensitive metric for monitoring progressive anode degradation.
+The study also develops analytical and finite element models that reproduce the observed nonlinear RMSD evolution with corrosion time, linking the trend to delamination dynamics of corrosion by-products and associated damping.

+Unlike conventional destructive or indirect electrochemical methods, this approach enables non-destructive, deterministic, and real-time state-of-health monitoring of sacrificial anodes embedded within concrete systems.

+##Key Findings

+High sensitivity: RMSD of EMI spectra detects early and progressive corrosion of zinc sacrificial anodes in mortar and concrete.

+Nonlinear evolution: RMSD increases nonlinearly with impressed current duration, explained by delamination and damping captured in analytical/FE models.

+Validation: Experimental observations are consistent with finite element simulations of PZT–anode interaction.

+Advantage over conventional methods: Enables in-situ, non-destructive, real-time monitoring of anode degradation.